 High-Performance Computing Data Center

-The Energy Systems Integration Facility's High-Performance Computing Data Center is home to Peregrine—the largest high-performance computing system in the world exclusively dedicated to advancing renewable energy and energy efficiency technologies.
+The Energy Systems Integration Facility's High-Performance Computing Data Center is home to Eagle—the largest high-performance computing system in the world exclusively dedicated to advancing renewable energy and energy efficiency technologies.

-Peregrine is part of the world's most energy-efficient data center, thanks to an innovative warm-water direct component-level liquid cooling system designed by HPE and NREL.
+Eagle is part of the world's most energy-efficient data center, thanks to an innovative warm-water direct component-level liquid cooling system designed by Hewlett Packard Enterprise and NREL.

-The peak performance of Peregrine is approximately 2.24 petaflops, or 2.24 million billion floating point (mathematical) operations per second, placing Peregrine among the 50 fastest computers in the world.
+The peak performance of Eagle is approximately 8 petaflops, or 8 million billion floating point (mathematical) operations per second, placing it among the 25 fastest computers in the world.